|

 National

-in 1938 by sociologist Ernest W. Burgess, attorney
+founded in 1938 by sociologist Ernest W. Burgess,

-Paul Sayre, and Rabbi Sidney E. Goldstein.
-NCFR is
+attorney Paul Sayre, and Rabbi Sidney E. Goldstein.

-information about families.
-For over 61 years, NCFR
+about families.
+For over 61 years, NCFR has

 through its journals, conferences, state affiliate